 Currently, the Ontario University Workers Committee is comprised of:

-** At this time, there is only ONE CUPE local at the University of Waterloo (Trades and Services)**
+At this time, there is only ONE CUPE local at the University of Waterloo.
+Local 796 represents Food Services and Plant Operations workers.

 CUPE has the capacity to offer the following supports and resources to CUPE locals: